Cato T. Laurencin: Biomedical engineering

-Dr. Laurencin was named the winner of the

 Work in medicine

-Dr. Laurencin is the Albert and Wilda Van Dusen Distinguished Endowed Professor of Orthopaedic Surgery at the University of Connecticut.
+Laurencin is the Albert and Wilda Van Dusen Distinguished Endowed Professor of Orthopaedic Surgery at the University of Connecticut.
 He completed residency training at the Harvard Combined Orthopaedic Surgery Program, where he was Chief Resident in Orthopaedic Surgery at the Beth Israel Hospital, Harvard Medical School.
-He served as Vice President for Health Affairs and Dean of the School of Medicine at the University of Connecticut.
+He served as vice president for Health Affairs and Dean of the School of Medicine at the University of Connecticut.
 Previous to that, he served as the Lillian T. Pratt Distinguished Professor of Orthopaedic Surgery and Orthopaedic Surgeon-In-Chief at the University of Virginia Health System.

-A board certified shoulder and knee surgeon, Dr. Laurencin has been named to "America's Leading Physicians" by Black Enterprise magazine.
+A board certified shoulder and knee surgeon, Laurencin has been named to "America's Leading Physicians" by Black Enterprise magazine.
 He has served as a ringside boxing physician and has been a physician for the USA Boxing men's elite team.
 He has been a member of the USA Boxing National Medical Advisory Board.
-Dr. Laurencin also serves as the Commissioner of Boxing for the state of Connecticut.
-Dr. Laurencin is a Fellow of the American Academy of Orthopaedic Surgeons, a Fellow of the American Orthopaedic Association, a Fellow of the American College of Surgeons, and a member of the American's Leading Doctors edition.
+Laurencin also serves as the Commissioner of Boxing for the state of Connecticut.
+Laurencin is a Fellow of the American Academy of Orthopaedic Surgeons, a Fellow of the American Orthopaedic Association, a Fellow of the American College of Surgeons, and a member of the American's Leading Doctors edition.
 He received the Nicolas Andry Award, the highest honor of the Association of Bone and Joint Surgeons.
 He is currently the only living orthopaedic surgeon elected to the American Academy of Arts and Sciences.
 He received an honorary degree from the Mount Sinai School of Medicine in 2018.

-Dr. Laurencin received the 2021 Kappa Delta Ann Doner Vaughn Award from the American Society of Orthopaedic Surgeons.
+Laurencin received the 2021 Kappa Delta Ann Doner Vaughn Award from the American Society of Orthopaedic Surgeons.

 He is the creator of the IDEAL path for achieving justice and equity.